- Does PECR still apply?

 If you’re relying on consent, you can’t use people’s personal data for any purpose other than the one they originally consented to.
 For example, if someone gives you consent for their details to be used as part of a prize draw, they’re hoping to hear from you with details of their prize if they win.
 However, they don’t expect to hear from you about anything else, and the consent they’ve given for their details to be used as part of the prize draw can’t be carried over for anything else.

 If you’re unsure what counts as consent in your situation, you can contact us for more advice.

-If you want to send some marketing to your customers by email or text, you’ll probably need their consent in addition to your lawful basis (which could be that you have a legitimate interest in sending it).
+If you want to send some direct marketing to your customers electronically, you’ll probably need their consent.
 This is because that type of marketing doesn’t only have to comply with data protection laws, but also the ones around electronic marketing known as the Privacy and Electronic Communications Regulations (PECR).

 If you want to carry out telephone marketing, you first need to check if the person or sole trader is registered with the Telephone Preference Service (TPS).
 This is a service which allows people to opt-out of unsolicited live sales and marketing calls.
 If someone’s landline or mobile number is on this register, you mustn’t call them for marketing purposes.
 And if they’ve previously told you not to call them, even if their number isn’t on the TPS register, then again you mustn’t call them.

 For marketing sent by post, only data protection law applies (not PECR).
 If sending it is in your legitimate interests, then you might be able to rely on this, but you’d need to check and be able to justify it.
 The rules can be different for business-to-business marketing and you can consider legitimate interests.
 If you’re unsure whether you can use ‘legitimate interests’ for marketing in your situation, you can use our lawful basis checker or contact us for more advice.